Lindarose247/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Readme for Redirections
-This is a script that prints hello world
-Confused smiley
+a script display the content of the /etc/passwd file